Revitalizing Our Community, One Home at a Time

-BHA got its start in 1989 when Harrisburg First Church of the Brethren donated 207 Hummel Street to the newly formed Brethren Housing Association.
-Other buildings followed, and within a few years, we were owning and managing several apartment buildings on the corner of Hummel and Mulberry Streets in Harrisburg.
-In recent years, we’ve completed the following housing rehabilitation projects:
+Our journey began with a single donation in 1989.
+Harrisburg First Church of the Brethren gifted 207 Hummel Street to the newly formed BHA.
+This generous act laid the groundwork for our mission, and within a few years, we were managing multiple apartment buildings on the corner of Hummel and Mulberry Streets.

 The Ray Diener House: We acquired a house that had been used for drug-related activities at 203 1/2 Hummel Street for $3,000.
 We then stripped the inside of the building down to studs and rehabilitated the entire building including removal and rebuilding of the rear addition; new plumbing, electrical and HVAC systems; new drywall, kitchens, baths and flooring.
 In September 2013, we cut the ribbon on the Ray Diener House, rehabilitated with the help of the Diener Family and many other community partners.

-Ellie’s Garden: On a site where 6 blighted buildings once stood, we now have three townhouses and a beautiful greenspace, which has been turned into a flower garden, playground and picnic area in memory of Ellie Miller.
+Ellie’s Garden: On a site where six blighted buildings once stood, we now have three townhouses and a beautiful greenspace which has been turned into a flower garden, playground, and picnic area in memory of Ellie Miller.

 Hummel Street Townhouses: Through a collaboration with PinnacleHealth Systems (now UPMC Pinnacle), we demolished six blighted buildings and built three brand new townhouses.
 The project was funded through partnerships with local community organizations, foundations, and donors.